reduxkotlin/redux-kotlin/docs/basics/Actions.md

 > ##### Note on Javascript Redux
 >
 > In Javascript Redux, Actions must have a `type` property that indicates the type of action being performed.
-> However with ReduxKotlin we can leverage the type system and the field is not needed.
+> ReduxKotlin leverages the type system and the `type` field is not needed.

-> ##### Note on Boilerplate
->
-> You don't have to define action type constants in a separate file, or even to define them at all.
-For a small project, it might be easier to just use string literals for action types.
-However, there are some benefits to explicitly declaring constants in larger codebases.
-Read [Reducing Boilerplate](../recipes/ReducingBoilerplate.md) for more practical tips on keeping your codebase clean.

 We'll add one more action type to describe a user ticking off a todo as completed.
 We refer to a particular todo by `index` because we store them in an array.
 In a real app, it is wiser to generate a unique ID every time something new is created.